michibo/feyntrop/README.md

 Low-level interface
 -------------------

 **feyntrop** can also be used with a low-level command-line interface without Python.
-This might be convenient in a high-performance computing environment.
+This interface might be convenient in a high-performance computing environment.
 To use this interface, create a file similar to the `low_level_input.json` file in this repository.
 Here is the content of this file:
 ```
 {
   "graph" : [ [ [0, 1], 1 ], [ [0, 2], 1 ], [ [0, 3], 1 ], [ [1, 2], 1 ], [ [2, 3], 1], [ [3, 1], 1 ] ],